RBVI/ChimeraX/docs/devel/tutorials/tutorial_tool_qt.rst

 The string we set the :py:attr:`help` attribute to is an URL.
 The "help:" prefix tells ChimeraX to use its built-in help system to locate the help page.
-It could instead have been "http:" to have the help page found on web, but this is typically not recommended since it is best to have the help documentation match the actual installed version of the tool, and also to
+It could instead have been "https:" to have the help page found on web, but this is typically not recommended since it is best to have the help documentation match the actual installed version of the tool, and also to